mbarnestech/Fire-Tracker/readme.md

 ### Next features?

 - user login with saved searches
-- twilio alert if a fire appears near a planned hike
+- Twilio alert if a fire appears near a planned hike
 - check for other things near the trail, like iNaturalist sightings
 - get trails from non-forest service sources